 The concept of the More Electric Aircraft (MEA) has resulted in introduction of various new technologies via advancements of on-board electrification.
-Successful achievement of these innovative ideas will results in further reduction of aircraft weight, equipment volume, overall fuel burn and improved efficiency of aircraft systems, hence less environmental impact and greener aviation.
+Successful achievement of these innovative ideas will mean development of new knowledge towards further reduction of aircraft weight, equipment volume, overall fuel burn and improved efficiency of aircraft systems, hence less environmental impact and greener aviation.

-One of the main areas of the research for the MEA is mounting a generator on the Low Pressure (LP) shaft in addition to the starter/generator mounted on the High Pressure (HP) shaft of the engine [1].
+One of the main areas of the research for the MEA is on mounting a generator on the Low Pressure (LP) shaft in addition to the starter/generator on the High Pressure (HP) shaft of the engine [1].

 Given that there are electrical machines on both LP and HP shafts, the authors of this paper have introduced the idea of power exchange between shafts in a single dc bus architecture in [2].
-In this architecture, the electrical machines are connected to a single dc bus through bidirectional convertors which helps bidirectional transfer of power between the LP and HP shafts.
-The direction of power circulation, depending on flight mission and optimum performance operation of the engine, can be either from the LP shaft to the HP shaft, or from the HP shaft to the LP shaft or power sharing between the LP and HP shafts for the Electric Power System (EPS) of the aircraft.
-Preliminary results in [2] show great benefits in terms of fuel consumption, engine stability and compatible thrust with flight mission at various flight scenarios.
+In this architecture, the alternating outputs of electrical machines are connected to a single dc bus through bidirectional convertors which helps dynamically controllable power transfer between the LP and HP shafts.
+The direction of power circulation, depending on flight mission to have the optimum performance of the engine, can be either from the LP shaft to the HP shaft, or from the HP shaft to the LP shaft or power split between the LP and HP shafts for the Electric Power System (EPS) of the aircraft.
+Preliminary results in [2] show great possible benefits in terms of fuel consumption, engine stability and compatible thrust with flight mission at various flight scenarios.

 At the initial stage, in order to prove the concept and demonstrate the practicality of this idea, it is essential to design a subscale system to emulate the More Electric Engine (MEE).
 The engine emulator would enable better understanding and preliminary analysis of the idea of power circulation between shafts.
 Accordingly, it can closely resemble the overall electrical energy generation system under various operating conditions experimentally without the need to operate the real engine.

-Therefore, aspects such as electric machine and power converter topologies, electric power quality, effect of fault scenarios on the performance of the new architecture, regeneration management, as well as the overall system safety, reliability and availability will be thoroughly investigated.
+Aspects such as electric machine and power converter topologies, electric power quality, Fault scenarios on the performance of the new architecture, regeneration management, as well as the overall center safety, reliability and availability will be thoroughly investigated.

-Such an integrated power center suggest optimized operation according to the Engine Operation Mode (EOM) with simultaneous minimization of overall weight and volume, increasing the overall system efficiency, as well as improving its reliability and maintainability.
+Such an integrated power center can be designed to provide optimized operation according to the Engine Operation Mode (EOM) with simultaneous minimization of overall weight and volume, increasing the overall system efficiency, as well as improving its reliability and maintainability.

-In the literature, aero-derivative gas turbine engine emulation has been widely implemented in the Hardware in the Loop (HIL) environment [3-6].
-HIL simulation provides the ability to study the system in a safe and controlled fashion [7].
+In the literature, aero-derivative gas turbine engine emulation has been widely implemented in the Hardware in the Loop (HIL) environment [3]-[5].
+HIL simulation provides the ability to study the system in a safe and controlled fashion [6].

 In this paper, an HIL simulation framework is developed for the power system of the aircraft.
-This will consider the engine as a part of the overall electrical energy generation system, together with the driven generators, one from the LP shaft and another one from the HP shaft, and the power electronic convertors for controlling the power circulation.
+This will consider the engine as a part of the overall electrical energy generation system, together with the driven generators, one from the LP shaft and another one from the HP shaft, and the power electronic converters controlling the generation.

-For this purpose, a twin spool turbofan real-time model is run by the dSPACE control system used for the Hardware in the Loop (HIL) implementation.
-The engine's HP and LP shaft speed set-points, generated by dSPACE, are sent to two induction motor drives to mimic the speed-torque characteristic of the turbofan shafts.
-The drives are mechanically coupled with the engine LP and HP electrical machines.
-Power can be transferred between engine shafts through the DC bus.
+For this purpose, a twin spool turbofan real-time model is downloaded into the dSPACE control system for the Hardware in the Loop (HIL) implementation.
+The engine's HP and LP shaft speed set-points, generated by dSPACE, are sent to two drives to mimic the speed-torque characteristic of the turbofan shafts.
+Drives are controlling two standard induction machines which are coupled with the state-of-theart engine electrical machines by shafts.
+The alternating outputs of these machines are connected to a single dc bus through bidirectional converters.
+Power can be transferred between engine shafts through the dc bus which will be also connected to programmed EPS in future.